History of Trinidad and Tobago: Discovery of oil

 The American Merrimac Oil Company drilled an early oil well at La Brea at Trinidad and Tobago in 1857, where oil was struck at 280 ft.
 Also mentioned is the pioneering work of Capt.
 Darwent with his Paria Petroleum Company Limited, and Conrad F. Stollmeyer (who was great-grandfather of Republic Bank's then chairman, former West Indies cricket captain, Jeffrey Stollmeyer), an entrepreneur of that period who felt that a combustible fuel could not be distilled out of the asphalt from the pitch lake.
 The other point of view from Capt.
 Darwent was that a combustible fuel, refined from oil drilled from the earth would be the ideal fuel for the future."

 In either 1865, 1866, or 1867, according to different accounts, the American civil engineer, Walter Darwent, discovered and produced oil at Aripero.
 Efforts in 1867 to begin production by the Trinidad and Tobago Petroleum Company at La Brea and the Pariah Petroleum Company at Aripero were poorly financed and abandoned after Walter Darwent died of yellow fever.

-In 1893 Mr Randolph Rust, along with his neighbour, Mr Lee Lum, drilled a successful well near Darwent's original one.
+In 1893 Randolph Rust, along with his neighbour, John Lee Lum, drilled a successful well near Darwent's original one.
 By early 1907 major drilling operations began, roads and other infrastructure were built.
 Annual production of oil in Trinidad and Tobago reached 47000 oilbbl by 1910 and kept rapidly increasing year by year.

 Estimated oil production in Trinidad and Tobago in 2005 was about 150000 oilbbl/d.

 20th-century political development

 Trinidad was ruled as a Crown colony with no elected representation until 1925.
 Although Tobago had an elected Assembly, this was dissolved prior to the union of the two islands.
 In 1925 the first elections to the Legislative Council were held.
-Seven of the thirteen members were elected, the others were nominated by the Governor.
+Seven of the thirteen members were elected, the others were nominated by the governor.
 The franchise was determined by income, property and residence qualifications, and was limited to men over the age of 21 and women over the age of 30.
 The 1946 elections were the first with universal adult suffrage.